codeigniter4/CodeIgniter4/user_guide_src/source/database/model.rst

 **$table**

 Specifies the database table that this model primarily works with.
 This only applies to the built-in CRUD methods.
-You are not restricted to using only this table, though, in your own queries.
+You are not restricted to using only this table in your own queries.

 **$primaryKey**